Surya8991/Surya8991/README.md

-### Hi everyone, I am self-taught Full stack Developer learning through online resources.
+### Hi everyone, My name is Surya L .
+I am self-taught Full stack Developer learning through online resources.
 I would love to connect with people and have a chat.
 The majority of my learning comes from online resources.
 I started a blog[https://blog.surya-l.com] so that I can document my journey as a self-taught developer, its hardships, tips, and tricks.

 <!--
 **Surya8991/Surya8991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.